hanbo-fan/diffie-hellman-mitm-attack-demo/README.md

 ## 4. Technical Highlights
 - Concurrent Session Isolation: Both the Server and Attacker utilize a multi-threaded architecture.
 Each session maintains its own isolated cryptographic state (independent keys and AES contexts), ensuring no cross-contamination between concurrent client connections.
-- Centralized Inter-Thread Interception: The Attacker employs a producer-consumer pattern via queue.Queue.
+- Centralized Inter-Thread Interception: The Attacker employs a producer-consumer pattern via `queue.Queue`.
 While cryptographic operations remain thread-local, intercepted messages are piped to a centralized Interactive Console Manager.
 This design effectively decouples high-speed network I/O from slow human-in-the-loop interactions without compromising session integrity.
 - Thread-Safe Console Output: A global RLock is used to serialize all print and input operations across concurrent session threads.
 The Interactive Console Manager acquires the lock for the entire prompt-input cycle, preventing output interleaving and ensuring coherent console interaction during multi-session hijacking.

 ## 5. Lab Environment